The Bankrate promise

 - Collision with another vehicle — Typically the coverage most people need, collision coverage pays for any damages your car encounters while moving, whether it is your fault or not.
 It does not cover any damages to the other person’s car.

-- Collision with a fixed object (such as a sign, fence, parked car) — If you back into a parked car, or run over a sign, your collision coverage would cover for the damage.
+- Collision with a fixed object (such as a sign, fence, parked car) — If you back into a parked car, or run over a sign, your collision coverage would cover the damage to your vehicle.
 It will not, however, pay for the repairs of the object you hit.
-For that, you would need liability insurance.
+For that, you would need property damage liability insurance.

 Collateral protection vs force-placed insurance